-Applications for our farmers markets are handled through Manage My Market, which requires registration.
-If you have already applied to ANY market in the past through managemymarket, you can use your existing login for this market as well.
+Looking to become a vendor?
+Applications for the Kingston Farmer’s Market are handled through ManageMyMarket.com.
+To apply for the market, click here to get started.
+If you have already applied to any market in the past through Manage My Market, you can use your existing profile for this application as well.
 Please be sure to update your product list each season if there are changes.

 To be notified when the next market season’s vendor applications have opened, join our mailing list.